jasonrhodes/jasonrhodes.github.io/_posts/2012-10-24-how-to-blog.md

 ---
 layout: post
 title: How to write a blog post
-subtitle: Reminding myself how to use Jekyll to write my posts
+subtitle: Reminding myself how to use Jekyll to write posts
 tags: [jekyll, how to]
 ---

+If you decide to be _supercool_ and switch to Jekyll, too, you can modify these for your own use.
+Unless you blog every day, it's easy to forget.

 1. In your site folder ("notrobotic" for me), where you keep the project, make sure you're on the `src` branch.